 - Buffalo: The state will invest $25 million to expand and improve the sixth floor of the Conventus Building on the Buffalo Niagara Medical Campus for Athenex’s North American Headquarters, a formulation product development center and a pilot plant, where oncology products are perfected and refined before the technology is transferred for large scale production in Dunkirk.
 Athenex will invest a minimum of $100 million and is expected to create a total of 500 jobs in Buffalo.

-The ribbon was cut on Athenex’s office space in Buffalo, NY in February 2016; lab work is underway and is expected to be completed in fall 2016.
-It is expected that the future Dunkirk manufacturing facility will begin construction in second quarter 2017, with production commencing in approximately fourth quarter 2018.
+The ribbon was cut on Athenex’s office space in Buffalo, NY in February 2016; lab work was completed in fall 2016.

 Athenex’s partnership with New York State will accelerate the goal of converting investments made in medical research into long-term sustainable manufacturing jobs in high tech pharmaceutical products.
-This major expansion of Athenex will create 1,400 jobs throughout Western New York.
-Athenex has located its North American headquarters at the Buffalo Medical Innovation & Commercialization Hub and will be building a state-of-the-art, 300,000 square foot manufacturing facility in Dunkirk.
-The combined projects are expected to yield a $1.62 billion investment over ten years from Athenex, along with $225 million from New York State.
+This major expansion of Athenex will create 450 direct jobs.
+Athenex has located its North American headquarters at the Buffalo Medical Innovation & Commercialization Hub and has begun building a state-of-the-art, 320,000 square foot manufacturing facility in Dunkirk.
+The combined projects are expected to yield a $1.52 billion investment over ten years from Athenex, along with $225 million from New York State.